ozovalihasan/ead/documents/how-to-use.md

 end
 ```

-A model using STI can be used as any model
+A model using STI can be used as any model.

 ![Examples using STI EAD](./images/examples-using-sti.png)